jennybc/2016-06_spreadsheets/README.md

 ## Slides

-*They are here in this repo as PDF, but it's big.*
+*PDFs are here in this repo, but they're big.
+Suggest you browse on Speakerdeck instead.*

 View on Speakerdeck: